samgoree/samgoree.github.io/_posts/2026-2-21-Human_centered_AI_art.md

 ---
 layout: post
-title: Is There a Human-Centered Computational Aesthetics?
+title: Is There a Human-Centered AI Art?
 excerpt: I had the privilege in December 2025 of participating in the MosAIcs symposium at Washington University.
 It was a fun event, involving contemporary mosaic artists, neuroscientists and computer scientists interested in aesthetics.
 My talk framed some of my research in terms of a question, is there a human-centered computational aesthetics?
 ---